Kostia4381/Mindy/README.md

 # Mindy

-An attempt to make a Mindustry 3.5 style tower defense game.
+An attempt to make a Mindustry 4.0 style RTS game.

   additional goals are